Generic Name: valganciclovir (VAL-gan-SYE-kloe-vir)

 Brand Name: Valcyte

-Valganciclovir solution is changed into another medicine, ganciclovir, in the body.
-It may cause severe blood side effects (eg, low platelet levels, low white blood cell counts, anemia).
+Severe and sometimes life-threatening blood and bone marrow side effects (eg, low platelet levels, low white blood cell counts, anemia) have happened with valganciclovir solution.
 Contact your doctor right away if you develop unusual tiredness or weakness, easy bruising or bleeding, or symptoms of an infection (eg, fever, chills, persistent sore throat).

-Valganciclovir solution has caused cancer, birth defects, and a lack of sperm production in animals.
+Valganciclovir solution has caused cancer, fertility problems in males and females that could be permanent, and birth defects in animals.
+Valganciclovir solution may have the same effects in humans.
 Discuss any questions or concerns with your doctor.

 Valganciclovir solution is used for:

 Preventing cytomegalovirus (CMV) disease in high-risk kidney and heart transplant patients who are 4 months to 16 years old.
 It may also be used for other conditions as determined by your doctor.

 Valganciclovir solution is an antiviral agent.
 It works by stopping the growth and reproduction of the virus.

 - you are allergic to any ingredient in valganciclovir solution or to ganciclovir

 - you have very low blood levels of red blood cells, certain white blood cells (neutrophils), or platelets